The Lob Wedge – Making Your “Worst Enemy” Your “Best Friend”

 - You swing the club with VERY soft hands.
 This means light grip pressure on the club.

 - You work on the fold/fold type swing.
-Meaning you fold your trail arm in the backswing and lead arm in the through swing.
-Nice and easy…..
+Meaning you fold your trail arm in the backswing and lead arm in the through the swing.
+Nice and easy….

 - You accelerate through the shot – your hands should finish at shoulder level or above.
-If you think the swing is too long for the shot – shorten the back swing, but still keep a solid and extended through swing.
+If you think the swing is too long for the shot – shorten the backswing, but still keep a solid and extended through the swing.

 For a flop shot (high lofted short shot): Follow the points above except the following:

-- Ball position – as forward in stance as comfortable.
+- Ball position – as forwarding instance as comfortable.
 Off lead heel or further forward is good.